BeautifulTrouble/Beautiful-Rising-Research/docs/platform-research-featurephones.md

 * An IVR-driven interface to user-contributed “readings” of module content.
 * Or a combination of the two ideas above, e.g., SMS would be used to search for relevant modules.
 Once a user identified the module they would like to have access to, they would be provided with a number to call (or a number to SMS, which would trigger a call out to user).
 The module content would be delivered as an audio recording with IVR prompts to explore further.

-There is some overlap here with the [publishing](docs/platform-research-publishing.md) research.

 ## Solutions to explore

 ### Twitter